-Media Projects grants are awarded only to U.S. nonprofit 501(c)(3) organizations, institutions of higher education, state and local governmental agencies, and federally recognized Native American tribal governments.
+No. As described in Section C of the notice of funding opportunity, eligible applicants to the Media Projects and Short Documentaries programs include U.S. nonprofit organizations with 501(c)(3) tax-exempt status, public and 501(c)(3) accredited institutions of higher education, state and local governmental agencies, and federally recognized Native American tribal governments.
 Individuals are not eligible to apply; however, cultural organizations, media arts centers, public radio stations, public television stations, and universities often partner with independent producers.
 The eligible organization (lead applicant) is responsible for submitting the application to NEH.
 The lead applicant must not function solely as a fiscal agent, but should make substantive contributions to the success of the project.
 If the application is funded, the lead applicant assumes all programmatic, financial, and legal responsibilities of the award.
-Please contact a program officer for a list of recent grant recipients .
 For further information, see 2 CFR §200.331 for recipient responsibilities for managing and monitoring subrecipients.